MilowB/DonatelloPyzza/README.md

 ## Generating and save your own mazes

 `Maze` is a class used to generate and save new mazes.
 You can retrieve saved maze by their names as indicated in example files.
-A new maze is generated (and save) as follow:
+A new maze is generated (and saved) as follow:

 ```python
 from donatellopyzza import MazeGenerator